 A limited partnership is a type of partnership in which the limited partners share in the partnership's liability only up to the amount of their investment in the limited partnership.
 By statute, the limited partnership must have at least one general partner and one limited partner.
 The general partner has the right and responsibility to control the limited partnership, and is responsible for the debts and obligations of the limited partnership.
-The limited partner, in exchange for limited liability, is usually not involved in the day-to-day management and control of the business.
+In Minnesota after January 1, 2005, a limited partner may participate in the management and control of the limited partnership without losing limited liability protection but does not have the power to act for or bind the limited partnership.
 Limited partnerships must be established in compliance with statutory requirements, including requirements of tax and securities laws.
 Because of their complex nature, limited partnerships should not be undertaken without competent professional advice.